bdwgc/bdwgc/docs/macros.md

 `USE_PROC_FOR_LIBRARIES` - Causes the Linux collector to treat writable memory mappings (as reported by `/proc`) as roots, if it does not have other information about them.
 It no longer traverses dynamic loader data structures to find dynamic library static data.
-This may be required for applications that store pointers in mmap'ed segments without informing the collector.
+This may be required for applications that store pointers in segments obtained by `mmap()` without informing the collector.
 But it typically performs poorly, especially since it will scan inactive but cached NPTL thread stacks completely.